-Once nominations for President and Vice Predident have closed, a full list of all candidates will be published on the NZNO website and sent via email to all candidates.
+Once nominations have closed, a full list of all candidates will be published on the NZNO website and sent via email to all candidates.

-If an election is required for the President and/or Vice President positions (i.e. more than two valid nominations are received for each position), candidate names will appear in random order on the voting paper.
+If an election is required, (i.e. more than seven valid nominations are received), candidate names will appear in random order on the voting paper.